MARKETING PLAYBOOKS

 We like to preview first in Klaviyo to make sure everything is working and then check it out in a real inbox.
 Here’s what our preview looked like:

 When you’re satisfied with your testing the last step is to set your email status from “draft” to “live”.
-Once that switch is flipped your emails should start flowing!
+Once that switch is flipped,, your emails for the Back in stock alerts should start flowing to the customers when the product they have subscribed for are restocked!